- Beauty Glossary

 Is squalane good for hair?

 Not only is squalane a fab skincare ingredient, but it is also utilised in some of our fave hair care products.
 Squalane adds shine, protects your tresses and reduces heat damage.
 Basically it is a one stop shop for nourished strands.
+You can find them in masks, conditioners and shampoos.

 Is squalane non-comedogenic?